mlip-cmu/mlip-cmu.github.io/README.md

 </a></span>

 A curated set of open source products that use machine learning.
 These are all end-user products that incorporate machine learning models, not libraries, research prototypes, or notebooks.
 We hope that this lists facilitates research on building products beyond the model-centric view of analyzing ML components: [https://github.com/mlip-cmu/awesome-ml-products](https://github.com/mlip-cmu/awesome-ml-products).
+For more applications also see this list of [Open Source Android Apps with LLMs](https://github.com/kimberlyhau/LLM-enabledAndroidAppsReplicationPackage).

 ## Related Courses at CMU